 In a technical analysis, traders can pick out key “resistance” or “support” lines.
 These thresholds act as signals for buying / selling opportunities.
 Other investors use complex algorithms to execute market commands based on mathematical inputs.

 In addition to technical analysis, traders also track the value of Litecoin relative to another (mature) asset’s price.
 When the ratio stretches, this might be a sign that a market correction ensues – a signal used by many investors not only in the cryptocurrency space, but in financial markets overall.
-The difficulty in adopting this method in the digital currency field is that almost all “assets” are not established or mature enough in terms of price behavior.
+The difficulty in adopting this method in the digital currency field is that almost all “assets” are not established or mature enough in terms of price behaviour.
 However, Litecoin’s price is very often benchmarked against Bitcoin’s.

 Another popular method is to outsource the analysis of the market and stick to the predictions given out by expert commentators and successful investors.